-For a single iQ2001 water heater, the circuit breakers should be at least 30 amps per circuit.
-Please follow the local electrical code in determining the appropriate breaker size.
+For a single iQ751 or iQ1001 water heater, the circuit breaker(s) should be at least 20 amps.

-A minimum 30 Amp circuit breaker, per circuit, should be installed for the iQ3001.
+A minimum 30 Amp circuit breaker should be installed for the iQ1501.
 Please follow the local electrical code in determining the appropriate breaker size.

-For multiple units, install an adequatley sized breaker.
+For multiple units, install an 80 amp for iQ751 or iQ1001 and a 120 Amp for iQ1501.
 Installing a separate circuit breaker for each unit is required to isolate units during service or repair.

-Note: For an electrical wiring schematic, refer to "15.2 Complete Wiring Diagram (iQ2001 & iQ3001)" on page 60 for additional information.
+Note: For an electrical wiring schematic, refer to "15.
+Wiring Diagrams and Troubleshooting" on page 57 for additional information.